ScalaConsultants/rough-slick/blogpost.md

 It certainly wouldn't be fair only to focus on the drawbacks of Slick as the DSL it introduces (which is a rather new concept often refferred to as Functional Relation Mapping) is certainly appealing to the fans of functional and statically typed programming.
 But tastes aside, probably the most important consequence is the short learning curve, and thus easy adoption into your software project as the methods of operating on tables look familiar even to beginners in Scala.

-Another thing to look out for is the upcoming release of Slick 3.0 (http://slick.typesafe.com/news/2014/12/19/slick-3.0.0-M1-released.html) which promises to take relational databases into the reactive world, which is another novelty amongst competing frameworks.
+Another thing to look out for is the upcoming release of [Slick 3.0](http://slick.typesafe.com/news/2014/12/19/slick-3.0.0-M1-released.html) which promises to take relational databases into the reactive world, which is another novelty amongst competing frameworks.
 Surely Slick developers know how to keep with the current trends.

 So if I haven't scared you enough with the issues presented here, at the very least you might consider Slick's DSL as a fast and convenient prototyping tool, gradually falling back to Plain SQL mode once the bottlenecks in your application are recognized.
-If however, you know beforehand that you will need to squeeze the best out of a RDBMS you might be better of with frameworks like Anorm (https://www.playframework.com/documentation/2.3.x/ScalaAnorm) or ScalikeJDBC (http://scalikejdbc.org/) which aim to operate on databases in the fashion they were designed to (doesn't that sound like a good idea?)
+If however, you know beforehand that you will need to squeeze the best out of a RDBMS you might be better of with frameworks like [Anorm](https://www.playframework.com/documentation/2.3.x/ScalaAnorm) or [ScalikeJDBC](http://scalikejdbc.org/) which aim to operate on databases in the fashion they were designed to (doesn't that sound like a good idea?)

-Again, the code accompanying this blog post can be found here: https://github.com/ScalaConsultants/rough-slick
+Again, the code accompanying this blog post can be found in our [github repo](https://github.com/ScalaConsultants/rough-slick).

 Happy querying!